 At nearly 4,000 square feet, the Achilles Foot Health Centre is the largest podiatric facility in western Canada.

 In fact, we recently expanded our office, adding two new treatment rooms to accommodate our expanding roster of podiatric surgeons.

 Our state-of-the-art facility has a multiple treatment rooms and a self-standing surgical centre, which allows us to perform surgery on site, without a wait.
-We are the only podiatric facility in British Columbia to have on-site ultrasonographic imaging (to image soft tissues like tendon and connective tissues), and the only facility with on-site fluoroscopy (a form of live, moving x-ray to visualize bone).
+We are the only podiatric facility in British Columbia to have on-site ultrasonographic imaging (to image soft tissues like tendon and connective tissues).

 We also offer several